(Article published in Oilfield Technology, July/Aug 2020)

 Arun Chandrasekaran, Adam Avey and Corey Philipp, GD Energy Products, highlight the hidden cost of neglecting preventative maintenance of a pump’s power end.

 Anyone with a vested interest in pressure pumping spends considerable time ensuring their pumps run efficiently with no unexpected downtime.
-A pump that is sitting in the repair shop is a harbinger of non-productive time, spiralling costs and operational headaches all-round.
+A pump that is sitting in the repair shop is a harbinger of non-productive time, spiraling costs and operational headaches all-round.
 Since the repairs that are typically necessary on the power end component of the pump cannot usually be completed overnight, once a failure of a power end has occurred it can take several weeks to get a pump up and running again.

 Anatomy of a pump